God will forgive us as we forgive others.

 Or, if we are treated badly, we may choose to avoid this emotional pain by deciding that we “deserved it” –that it is OK because God is punishing us, and we should not be thinking that they were giving us what we asked for.

 In the same way, we justify other people’s unfairness to us.
 Same problem.
 We decide what God’s justice is, only to ourselves, rather than to others.

 Asking for forgiveness from others is a project of humbling-of humility.
 We accept our responsibility for wrongdoing and present this reality in humility and vulnerability to others, not really knowing for sure what the result will be.

-This is a powerful experience.
+This is a very powerful experience.

 When someone comes to us to ask forgiveness in humility, we can be taken by surprise.
 This is also humbling and at the same time powerful.

 As we receive the forgiveness of others, we may realize that it is undeserving.
-We do not earn points in order to overcome our bad behaviors or our actions of unfairness to others.
+We do not earn points to overcome our bad behaviors or our actions of unfairness to others.
 The damage is done, there is nothing available to undo a wrong.
 We do not earn forgiveness; all we can do is hope for mercy.